jamesphillipturpin/Ten-Thousand-Agents/README.md

 # Installation

-If you do not have Python, Git, and Pip I stalled, install those first.
+If you do not have Python, Git, and Pip installed, install those first.

 '''
 git clone https://github.com/jamesphillipturpin/answer_question_from_source.git